shankar7791/MI-10-DevOps/Personel/Yash/Git-Linux/Task1.md

     Foreground Processes: They run on the screen and need input from the user.
 For example Office Programs Background Processes: They run in the background and usually do not need user input.
-For example Antivirus.
+For example Antivirus. daemon : daemon is the system process that runs in background it has no connection to user or terminal

 Ctr c : used to kill current process